radixdlt/babylon-wallet-ios/SETUP_DEV.md

 ./scripts/bootstrap
 ```

-Will will setup SwiftFormat to format code, rules are defined in `.swiftformat`.
+Will setup SwiftFormat to format code, rules are defined in `.swiftformat`.

 ## Open project